risingwavelabs/risingwave-docs/docs/tutorials/clickstream-analysis.md

 ## Step 1: Launch the demo cluster

 In the demo cluster, we packaged RisingWave and a workload generator.
-The workload generator will start to generate random traffic and feed them into Kafka as soon as the cluster is started.
+The workload generator will start to generate random traffic and feed it into Kafka as soon as the cluster is started.

 First, clone the [risingwave](https://github.com/risingwavelabs/risingwave) repository to the environment.